nnnnicholas/forge-template/README.md

 Follow the instructions in the [Yarn Docs](https://classic.yarnpkg.com/en/docs/install).
 People tend to use the latest version of Yarn 1 (not Yarn 2+).

 ## Install Included Dependencies
-Install the included dependencies (forge tests, Juice-contracts-V3, OZ) with `forge install && yarn install`.
+Install the included dependencies with `forge install && yarn install`.

 # Adding dependencies
 ## With Yarn